 Source: SoftwareReviews Web Conferencing Data Quadrant.
 Accessed: April 4, 2020

-For Verizon, BlueJeans’ secure communications tools add reputative weight to the offerings they plan to rollout through their 5G roadmap.
+For Verizon, BlueJeans’ secure communications tools add reputative weight to the offerings it plans to roll out through its 5G roadmap.
 Though BlueJeans only had around 15,000 customers, these were customers such as Facebook and Disney – customers that were willing to pay a premium for BlueJeans’ security.
-If Verizon can get their BlueJeans solution up and running with a fast turnaround, the result will be a product that could take advantage of a disillusioned Zoom user group worried about end-to-end encryption.
+If Verizon can get its BlueJeans solution up and running with a fast turnaround, the result will be a product that could take advantage of a disillusioned Zoom user group worried about end-to-end encryption.

 Of course, for BlueJeans users in the early 2010s, this acquisition may come as a surprise.
 At a time where interoperability between productivity suites was hard to come by, BlueJeans provided that integrative glue to bring end users together through web conferencing.
 Now that BlueJeans will fully merge with Verizon’s unified communications and collaboration platform, some end users may feel a sense of loss.
 However, given Zoom largely holds that crown – the web conferencing tool that integrates with almost everything – the loss is nostalgic, rather than pressing.